Build teams because you need to tap the talents and skills of others to be successful.

 Of course, this is typically an ineffective way of building a team, but this is one that many employees experience.

 Team building isn’t an interruption to daily work.
-I will show you how to make your team members understand that team building is a strategy to make your work faster for less time.
+I will show you how to make your team members understand that team building is a strategy to make your work faster in less time.

 Do you have team members who are laggards and deadwoods?